steven-ferguson/steven-ferguson.github.io/source/_posts/2014-06-16-duck-typing.markdown

 date: 2014-06-16 23:28:18 -0700
 comments: true
 categories: [Ruby, OOP, Ruby on Rails]

+keywords: "rails, duck, typing, ruby"
+description: "An introduction to duck typing in ruby"
 ---

 One of my big breakthroughs in understanding object oriented design in Ruby came when I learned about [duck typing](http://en.wikipedia.org/wiki/Duck_typing).
 Wikipedia provides a nice definiition of the concept: